amazon-ospo/framework-for-github-app-on-aws/src/packages/app-framework/README.md

 1. When you rotate App signing key, we do not automatically schedule the old key for deletion.
-   You will need to schedule the old key for deletion using AWS Console.
+   You will need to schedule the old key for deletion.
    Failure to do so can result in ongoing KMS storage charges for unused keys.

 ## Resource Identification